uLoyd/PitchDeterminer/customModules/audioModules/README.md

 #### determine()
 Although it works in a similar fashion to the base class here it returns -1 in case of less than 3 samples hold in the _this.freqArr_ as this amount most likely is not sufficient for a proper estimation.
-Finally method returns a square root of square powers of ALL the values without applying bias.
+Finally, method returns a square root of square powers of ALL the values without applying bias.
 It is encouraged to extend this class and override this method up to user requirements.
 To apply the bias before determining the frequency array it's sufficient to call _removeOutliers()_ before calling this method.